Measure Would Shift Property Tax Appeal Calendar, Create More Certainty In Local Budget Process

 No state funds would be necessary for the implementation of this demonstration program.
 The county board of taxation in a demonstration county would absorb the cost of assessment data conversion through assessment appeal filing fees collected by the board.

-The Senate approved the bill by a vote of 36-0.
-The bill next heads to the Assembly for consideration.
+The Senate approved the bill by a vote of 36-0 in October.
+The Assembly approved the bill by a vote of 77-0.